List of awards and nominations received by Xavier Dolan: Cannes Film Festival

 Dolan’s films frequently premiere at the Cannes Film Festival.

 César Awards

 Dolan's films have been nominated for Best Foreign Film at the César Awards, France's national awards; It's Only the End of the World was additionally nominated in multiple categories.

 Genie Awards and Canadian Screen Awards

 The Genie Awards were Canada's national film awards; they were merged into the Canadian Screen Awards in 2012.

+Grammy Awards

 Jutra Awards and Prix Iris

 Quebec's film awards were formerly known as the Jutra Awards; the Prix Iris name was announced in October 2016.

+Prix Gémeaux

+The Prix Gémeaux honour achievements in Canadian television and digital media that is broadcast in French.